7 Keys to Hosting a Successful Twitter Chat

 4. Sign in to the twitter chat at least 15 minutes before the start time.
 This gives you time to work through any technical difficulties you may encounter and enables you to start the chat on time.

 5. Ask questions focused on the needs of your audience.
 Besides having a general topic, each week’s chat usually has a specific focus.
 Your questions should engage your community and get them sharing information and responding to each other.
 Figure out how often you’re going to post questions (e.g. every 5 minutes) and then make sure you have enough questions to take you through at least 50 minutes of the chat.
-You’ll probably fill some time at the beginning with introductions and end the chat by providing information about the specific focus of the next chat.
+You’ll probably fill some time in the beginning with introductions and end the chat by providing information about the specific focus of the next chat.

 6. Favorite tweets during the chat.
 After you post a question, look for answers that are interesting and engaging.
 Go ahead and respond to them or retweet them, but make sure you also favorite the ones you want to capture.
 That way you can easily search, capture, and share them on your blog or another platform later.
 Then after the chat is over, use a platform like Storify to pull the tweets into a transcript you can share.
 There is a WordPress plugin for Storify that allows you to embed it into a blog post.